Why is Indonesia's middle class shrinking? – DW – 10/16/2024

 Why is Indonesia's middle class shrinking?October 16, 2024

-On October 20, Prabowo Subianto will be inaugurated as Indonesia's president after he won an election in February by running a populist campaign that included promises of 8% economic growth while ending poverty and malnutrition.
+On October 20, Prabowo Subianto will be inaugurated as Indonesia's president.
+He won an election in February by running a populist campaign that included promises of 8% economic growth while ending poverty and malnutrition.

 In recent decades, the Southeast Asian nation has been a success story, recording rapid growth rates and reducing extreme poverty.